The information bottleneck and geometric clustering

 \section{Discussion}

 Here, we have shown how to use the formalism of the information bottleneck to perform geometric clustering.
-A previous paper \citep{Still_2003_GeoIB} claimed to contribute similarly, however for the reasons discussed in sections~\ref{sec:clustering-with-DIB}~and~\ref{sec:Appendix:-errors}, their approach contained fundamental flaws.
+A previous paper \citep{still2004geoIB} claimed to contribute similarly, however for the reasons discussed in sections~\ref{sec:clustering-with-DIB}~and~\ref{sec:Appendix:-errors}, their approach contained fundamental flaws.
 We amend and improve upon that paper in four ways.
 First, we show to fix the errors they made in their problem setup (with the data preparation).
 Second, we argue for using DIB over IB in this setting for its preference for using as few clusters as it can.
 Third, we introduce a novel form of model selection for the number of clusters based on discontinuities (or ``kinks'') in the slope of the DIB curve, which indicate solutions that are robust across the DIB tradeoff parameter $\beta$.
 We show that this information-based model selection criterion allows us to correctly recover generative structure in the data at multiple spatial scales.
-Finally, we compare the resulting clustering algorithm to $k$-means and gaussian mixture models (GMMs).
-We found that for large smoothing width, $s$, the performance of the method seems to behave similarly to $k$-means.
-More interestingly, we found that for small smoothing width, the method behaves as a generalization of a GMM, with a tunable tradeoff between compression and fidelity of the representation.
+Finally, we establish the correct correspondence between clustering with (D)IB and $k$-means/GMMs, thus providing both a generalization and information-theoretic interpretation of these classic approaches.